kloki/rdmc/README.md

 rdmc <Command> | sh
 ```

-# readme format
+# Readme format

-`rdmc` will extract command from all code blocks tagged with the `bash` language.
+`rdmc` will extract commands from all code blocks tagged with the `bash` language.
 The name of the command is based on its closest heading.

 Reference this README file as a properly formatted example.